 - † [12: Exodus 31] There is one more aspect of the Sabbath I want to explore.
-Turn to Exodus 31.12 [p.72; not all on slide].
-Exodus 31.12-17 ESV: And the LORD said to Moses, "You are to speak to the people of Israel and say, 'Above all you shall keep my Sabbaths, for this is a sign between me and you throughout your generations, that you may know that I, the LORD, sanctify you.
-You shall keep the Sabbath, because it is holy for you.
-Everyone who profanes it shall be put to death.
-Whoever does any work on it, that soul shall be cut off from among his people.
-Six days shall work be done, but the seventh day is a Sabbath of solemn rest, holy to the LORD.
-Whoever does any work on the Sabbath day shall be put to death.
-Therefore the people of Israel shall keep the Sabbath, observing the Sabbath throughout their generations, as a covenant forever.
-It is a sign forever between me and the people of Israel that in six days the LORD made heaven and earth, and on the seventh day he rested and was refreshed." - One thing that stands out here is that honoring the Sabbath was so important to God that those who violated the Sabbath in Israel were to be put to death by the covenant community! - Why?
+Turn to Exodus 31.12 [small font].
+Exodus 31.12-17 NIV: Then the LORD said to Moses, "Say to the Israelites, 'You must observe my Sabbaths.
+This will be a sign between me and you for the generations to come, so you may know that I am the LORD, who makes you holy.
+Observe the Sabbath, because it is holy to you.
+Anyone who desecrates it is to be put to death; those who do any work on that day must be cut off from their people.
+For six days work is to be done, but the seventh day is a day of sabbath rest, holy to the LORD.
+Whoever does any work on the Sabbath day is to be put to death.
+The Israelites are to observe the Sabbath, celebrating it for the generations to come as a lasting covenant.
+It will be a sign between me and the Israelites forever, for in six days the LORD made the heavens and the earth, and on the seventh day he rested and was refreshed. - One thing that stands out here is that honoring the Sabbath was so important to God that those who violated the Sabbath in Israel were to be put to death by the covenant community! - Why?
 Because observing the Sabbath day of rest and worship was to acknowledge the covenant between God and Israel.
-It was a time to cease working so as to worship, which meant admitting your dependence on God, your trust in God's provision, and your submission and obedience to God. - If you neglected the Sabbath you were being disobedient, and thus not reflecting God's image, not submitting to him, not trusting in him, not depending on him, not resting in him, not making him your priority, and thus not worshipping him. - Observing the Sabbath was the way to acknowledge that it was Yahweh, the one true God, who sanctified you; that a person had no value, no purpose, no holiness except that given by God
+It was a time to cease working so as to worship, which meant

-- and lived out through obedient life with God.
+- admitting your dependence on God, your trust in God's provision, and your submissive obedience to God. - If you neglected the Sabbath you were being disobedient, and thus not reflecting God's image, not submitting to him, not trusting in him, not depending on him, not resting in him, not making him your priority, and thus not worshipping him. - Observing the Sabbath was the way to acknowledge that it was Yahweh, the one true God, who sanctified you; that a person had no value, no purpose, no holiness except that given by God and lived out through obedient life with God.
 Being created in God's image gives us value and purpose; but we throw that away if we are not worshipping, obeying, and depending on God; and one way Israel did those things was by affirming their covenant by honoring the Sabbath. - † It is hard for us to understand all this time later.
-Consider, if people are not willing to set aside one day, or even half a day like Sunday morning, to worship God together, what does that say to God? what does that suggest about our devotion level, our priorities, our spiritual health and maturity? - Suppose your grown children lived close to you, but were not willing to visit with you even once per week, would you feel loved, would you think you were an important part of their life? - What if your children were elementary school aged, but living in an Oxford rental with friends, and were not interested in seeing you even once per week, though you would bring money, food, and advice, would you think they were in a healthy state of mind? - Our fourth main point is that the Sabbath was a time to reaffirm the covenant relationship between image-bearing Israel and God and between image bearing individuals and God.
+Consider, if people are not willing to set aside one day, or even half a day like Sunday morning, to worship God together, what does that say to God? what does that suggest about our devotion level, our priorities, our spiritual health and maturity? - Suppose your grown children lived close to you, but were not willing to visit with you even once per week, would you feel loved, would you think you were an important part of their life? - What if your children were elementary school aged, but living in a rental house with friends, and not interested in seeing you even once per week, though you would bring money, food, and advice, would you think they were in a healthy state of mind? - Our fourth main point is that the Sabbath was a time to reaffirm the covenant relationship between image-bearing Israel and God and between image bearing individuals and God.